RenderKit/ospray/README.md

 The GUI shows the entire state of the program under the root scenegraph node.
-Expanding nodes down to explore and edit the scene is possible, for example a material parameter may be found under renderer-\>world-\>mesh-\>material-\>Kd.
+Expanding nodes down to explore and edit the scene is possible, for example a material parameter may be found under renderer→world→mesh→material→Kd.
 Updates to values will be automatically propagated to the next render.
 Individual nodes can be easily found using the "Find Node" section, which will find nodes with a given name based on the input string.
 Scene objects can also be selected with the mouse by shift-left clicking in the viewer.

 Click on nodes to expand their children, whose values can be set by dragging or double clicking and typing in values.
 You can also add new